 Insoluble fibers are found in whole grains such as wheat bran, vegetables like zucchini and cucumbers which have been peeled, seeds, nuts, and the skins of apples.
 In other words, it’s mainly found in plant foods that aren’t highly processed.

 When insoluble fiber passes through the digestive system it adds bulk to your stool.
 This makes bowel movements (poop) soft and easier to pass.
 Insoluble fiber also helps food and waste move through the gut quickly which encourages healthy bowel function (3).

 The Benefits Of Insoluble Fiber

 Insoluble fiber works differently than soluble fiber which we just discussed above; however, both types of dietary fiber help keep you regular and may reduce your risk for several diseases such as diverticulosis, constipation, diabetes, and cardiovascular disease (4).

-By adding bulk to your stool, insoluble fibers might help speed up digestion a little bit but not as much as soluble fibers do.
-Also, because this kind of dietary fiber doesn’t bind itself to b acids it’s not been shown to reduce cholesterol, but it might help remove some existing plaque in the colon (4).
+By adding bulk to your stool, insoluble fibers might help speed up gut motility.
+Also, because this kind of dietary fiber doesn’t bind itself to bile acids it’s not been shown to reduce cholesterol, but it might help remove some existing plaque in the colon (4).

 What Is Fiber Good For During Pregnancy?

 There are three main benefits of eating a fiber-rich diet during pregnancy: